FlorianBezagu/jexter/README.md

 jexter
 ======

-jexter is a JavaScript Regular Expression tester online
+Jexter is an online JavaScript Regular Expression tester